DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 ![image](https://user-images.githubusercontent.com/100805322/219282149-cdba0efb-5ba5-4401-8828-22926a7aeb31.png)

-The sensor component and actuator require a minimum distance of 1.97" of space betwix them.
+The sensor component and actuator require a minimum distance of 1.97" of space betwixt them.
 This is shown in *Figure 3* from the user manual on the manufacturer's website.

 ![image](https://user-images.githubusercontent.com/100805322/219317607-ba010073-7c85-412f-9d6a-a4de02f399b3.png)